srogmann/JBLOOMz/README.md

 ## Computations

 JBLOOMz uses float only.
 It might read models containing FLOAT16 or BFLOAT16 but executes them using FLOAT32.
-Therefore very large models need a lot of memory (heap space).
-You need
+Therefore very large models need a lot of memory (heap space, e.g. 3000m for bloomz-560m).

-    -Xmx32000m

-to execute a 1B5 model.

 ## Performance